nugaon/cointainer/Litecoin/README.md

 RPC port: 8332

 Note:   Testnet and mainnet use the same docker image.
+        chmod +x run_on_mainnet.sh if necessery